Salvation Islands: History

-Between 1852 and 1953, the islands were part of a notorious penal colony for the worst criminals of France.
-The penal colony stretched along the border with Suriname. Île Royale was the reception centre for the general population of the penal colony; they were housed in moderate freedom due to the difficulty of escape from the island.
+Between 1852 and 1953, the islands were part of a notorious penal colony for France's worst criminals.
+The penal colony stretched along the border with Suriname. Île Royale was the reception centre for the penal colony's general population; they were housed in moderate freedom because the island was so difficult to escape.
 Saint-Joseph Island was the Reclusion, where inmates were sent to be punished by solitary confinement in silence and darkness for escapes or offences committed in the penal colony.
 Devil's Island was for political prisoners.
-In the 19th century, the most famous such prisoner was Captain Alfred Dreyfus, held there from 1895 to 1899 after his conviction in mainland France for treason.
+In the 19th century, the most famous such prisoner was Captain Alfred Dreyfus, held there from 1895 to 1899 after his conviction for treason.

 This penal colony was controversial given its reputation for harshness and brutality.
-Prisoner upon prisoner violence was common, tropical diseases killed many, and a small core of broken survivors returned to France to tell how horrible it was and scare other potential criminals.
+Prisoner-on-prisoner violence was common, tropical diseases killed many, and a small core of survivors returned to France and described how horrible it was, scaring other potential criminals.
 This system was gradually phased out and ended completely in 1953.
 Nowadays the islands are a popular tourist destination.
-The islands were featured in the autobiography Papillon, by Henri Charrière, who was imprisoned there for 9 years.
+They were featured in the autobiography Papillon, by Henri Charrière, who was imprisoned there for nine years.
 Joseph Conrad's short story An Anarchist (1906) is largely set in Salvation Islands.

 As of 1979, the Salvation Islands are protected areas managed by Conservatoire du littoral.

+The decree of September 4, 1891, established a disciplinary commission that judged the convicts and imposed punishments like the prison at night, the isolation cell, and the dungeon.
+Between 1892 and 1895, the disciplinary camp was built for difficult convicts.
+The buildings were organized around a courtyard where a guillotine was erected before each execution.
+Two washing places are at the end of the courtyard.
+This disciplinary camp accommodated the office and single guards housing, the black cells, the clear cells and two dormitories.